ZZANZZAN/Alternative-exam/README.md

 > pip install pandas==1.0.1

 after installing the libraries, you can run the program.

+#### Attention!!!
+Please prepare files in the format .wav or .flac before using the program.
+To format a file in these formats, you can use the Audacity program or any other program that can format files in these formats.
 ***
 ### If you have problems installing, please write to me in VK or by mail: